 After stepping off and entering the lab, I settled down at a workstation and stayed there for the next four years.
 Seriously; during every finals period of every semester, I spent at least one day there studying.
 And always at the same computer, of course.

 The lab was a cornerstone of my life over the past four years.
-It was a place that was always available when I needed to focus, and one that is attached to so many memories as a student, both good and bad.
+It was a place that was always there when I needed it, and one that is attached to so many memories as a student, both good and bad.

 Here’s to you, HCC 7050. ∎